alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the fourth script is a script to list all visible directories in a long format the fifth script is a script to list all files including the hidden ones in long format the sixth script is a script that displays files just like the one before but instead of the username it displays the user ID
+the fourth script is a script to list all visible directories in a long format the fifth script is a script to list all files including the hidden ones in long format the sixth script is a script that displays files just like the one before but instead of the username it displays the user ID the seventh script created a directory name holberton in the tmp directory